oneconvergence/dkube-examples/insurance/README.md

 ## MLE Workflow

+  - For Training/Retraining a model

-  - From **workspace/insurance/insurance** run **pipeline.ipynb** to build the pipeline, the pipeline includes preprocessing, training and serving stages.
+  - From **workspace/insurance/insurance** run **pipeline.ipynb** to build the pipeline.For retraining specify input_train_type = 'retraining' in the 7th cell.
-  - **preprocessing**: the preproceessing state takes insurance data as input, and after the feature engineering on data it generates a feetureset.
+  - The pipeline includes preprocessing, training and serving stages.
+  - **preprocessing**: the preprocessing stage generates the dataset (either training-data or retraining-data) depending on user choice.
-  - **training**: the training stage takes the generated featureset as input, train a linear regression model and outputs the model.
+  - **training**: the training stage takes the generated dataset as input, train a sgd model and outputs the model.
   - **serving**: The serving stage takes the generated model and serve it with a predict endpoint for inference.

 ## Inference webapp